The Quil Compiler¶

 In addition, you have some control over how the compiler constructs its

-instruction before any non-pragmas, the compiler will alter its rewiring
+Including this before any non-pragmas will allow the compiler to alter its rewiring behavior.
+The possible options are:

 Common Error Messages¶